haywirecoder/homebridge-frigidaire-dehumidifier/README.md

 ## Know Issues:
 * Water level hasn't been implement it is on the TO-DO
 * Occasionally the following error will appear on the log:  "ECP2004 Auth API error: Request failed with status code 401".
 This occurs when  sessionkey expires.
 The plug-in will auto re-login to obtain a new sessionkey.
-Once the time length of sessionkey validity is determine the plug will be upgraded with a proactive re-login to reduce the appearance of this error.
+Once the time length of sessionkey is determine the plug will be upgraded with a proactive re-login to reduce the appearance of this error.

 ## Configuration options